 Local Authority Children's Social Care is responsible for administering the child protection conference service and the organisation of child protection conferences including:

-- Arrangements for sending out invitations to children, parents and professionals;
+- Arrangements for sending out invitations to children, parents and practitioners;

 - Information leaflets for children and for parents translated into appropriate languages.